Improving Text Generation for Product Description by Label Error Correction

 4.3 The Advantage Of Our Method

-In this section we illustrate the advantage of our method, compared to the baseline methods above.
+In this section, we illustrate the advantages of our method compared to the baseline methods mentioned above.

-First, we want to fix the ambiguous data in initial training dataset.
-If we label all the training dataset to remove the ambiguous data.
-The labeling amount is about 10x to our method.
-Our Self-Predict and Choose method avoids to search all the data in the training dataset and narrow the scope to be labeled.
+First, we aim to resolve ambiguous data in the initial training dataset.
+If we were to label the entire training dataset to eliminate ambiguous data, the labeling effort would be approximately 10 times greater than our method requires.
+Our Self-Predict and Choose method avoids searching through all data in the training dataset and narrows the scope requiring labeling.

 4.4 The Pipeline Steps Order